Terrabits/alpine-ca/README.md

 The default server certificate for HTTPS is self-signed, so you will probably get a warning about the site being unsafe and be asked to accept this responsibility to visit the site anyway.

-Of course, once your CA is up and running you can use it to sign your site and set up your CA as a trusted source. ;-)
+The default server certificate can be replaced (see Persistent Data below).

 ## Initial Login

 First login uses the credentials `root:alpine`.
-This can be changed.
-Unfortunately the `/etc/acf/passwd` file is not mounted into a volume right now, so these changes stay in the container.
-Grouping and volumizing the appropriate files is a work in progress.
+Users and passwords are persistent data, and can be changed (see below).

 ## Managing ACF